 Not only does the requisition keep tabs on inventory, but it also can be used to determine the dollar value of foods requested by each department and so be used to determine expenses.
 In a larger operation where purchases may be made from different suppliers at different prices, it may be necessary to tag all staples with their costs and date of arrival.
 Expensive items such as meats are often tagged with a form that contains information about weight, cost per unit (piece, pound or kilogram), date of purchase, and name of supplier.
 Pricing all items is time consuming, but that time will soon be recovered when requisition forms are being filled out or when the stock has to be given a monetary value.
 In addition, having prices on goods may help to remind staff that waste is costly.

 Inventory Record Keeping

-There are two basic record keeping methods to track inventory.
+There are two basic record-keeping methods to track inventory.
 The first is taking perpetual inventory.
 A perpetual inventory is simply a running balance of what is on hand.
-Perpetual inventory is best done by keeping records for each product that is in storage, as shown in Figure 2.
+Perpetual inventory is best done by keeping records for each product that is in storage, as shown in Table 10.5.

 |Item: Canned Peaches|

 Table 10.2 Reorder Point of Canned Peaches.
 The table displays the first half of the full table header.
 The full table is made up of two halves.
 Each half has two tables in it, 4 total displayed.
 This half of the table header shows the item and reorder point.